JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-namespace-add.png)

 19. A dialog for a new Event Hub is shown.
 Enter a unique name eg. `TechDays42eh`.
-A green sign will be shown if the name is unique *Note: the name will automatically revert to lower case!.*
+A green sign will be shown if the name is unique *Note: the name will automatically revert to lower case!*
 20. Select `Create` again and the portal will start creating the namespace.
 Once it is created, a notification is shown

 The Event Hub is now created.
 But before we leave this namespace, we need some secrets for later usage.

 ## Azure Event Hub secrets

-Below we will access the Event Hub from Azure Functions.
-At this moment the Azure functions are not able to autmatically connect to an Event Hub.
+A few steps below we will create an Azure Functions triggered by an Event Hub.
+At this moment, in the editor of the Azure portal, the Azure functions can not autmatically connect to an Event Hub.
+We need some secrets to do it by hand.

 1. Within the namespace blade, select the general setting `Share access policies`
 2. select the `RootManageSharedAccessKey` policy